kubernetes-retired/external-storage/openstack/standalone-cinder/README.md

 providing the service catalog, and a standalone configuration where cinder is accessed directly.

-Cinder deployments can be used by supplying a clound config file identical to the one you would use to configure an openstack cloud provider or by specifying authentication parameters in the environment.
+Cinder deployments can be used by supplying a cloud config file identical to the one you would use to configure an openstack cloud provider or by specifying authentication parameters in the environment.